amwebexpert/chrome-extensions-collection/coding-guide-helper/public/markdowns/common-coding-patterns.md

 ### ℹ️ Explanation

 - **Avoid TODO Comments Without References:**
-  - **Traceability:** `TODO` comments without a Jira ticket number are harder to track, making it easy for tasks to be forgotten or overlooked.
+  - **Traceability:** `TODO` comments without a ticket number are harder to track, making it easy for tasks to be forgotten or overlooked.
 This can lead to incomplete features or hidden technical debt in your codebase.
-  - **Accountability:** Without a clear reference to a Jira ticket, it’s difficult to assign responsibility for addressing the TODO or follow up on its progress.
+  - **Accountability:** Without a clear reference to a ticket, it’s difficult to assign responsibility for addressing the TODO or follow up on its progress.

-- **Prefer Adding Jira Ticket Numbers:**
+- **Prefer Adding Ticket ID:**
-  - **Traceability:** By adding a Jira ticket number to your `TODO` comments, you ensure that every incomplete task is linked to a specific, trackable item in your project management system.
+  - **Traceability:** By adding a ticket number to your `TODO` comments, you ensure that every incomplete task is linked to a specific, trackable item in your project management system.
 This makes it easier to manage and prioritize tasks.
-  - **Accountability:** With a Jira ticket number, it’s clear who is responsible for completing the task, and it’s easier to follow up during code reviews or project status meetings.
+  - **Accountability:** With a ticket number, it’s clear who is responsible for completing the task, and it’s easier to follow up during code reviews or project status meetings.
   - **Documentation:** Adding a ticket number also serves as documentation for why the `TODO` exists, making it clear to others (or your future self) what needs to be done and why.

 By following these practices, you ensure that your codebase remains organized and that tasks don’t fall through the cracks, leading to better project management and smoother development workflows.